Cost Certainty – How We Charge

 When it comes to bringing or defending Employment Tribunal claims for unfair or wrongful dismissal, we will carefully consider your situation at the outset and provide a detailed costs estimate before you incur any fees.
 That estimate will be kept under continual review.
+We may charge based on an hourly rate which varies depending on the member(s) of staff dealing with your matter or on a fixed fee basis.
+The seniority of the member(s) of staff dealing with your case will depend on its complexity.
+We will discuss this with you when you instruct us.
 Where possible, we will offer to work on a fixed feed fee basis for some, or all, of the stages in the process.

 In any individual case the level of complexity might be different at each stage of the process.
 For example, an unfair dismissal claim could be straightforward when it comes to drafting the claim form or response, but could have very complicated issues when it comes looking at the extent of the claim for losses.

 The table below provides a guide to our potential fees in bringing or defending ‘ordinary’ unfair dismissal and/or wrongful dismissal claims in an Employment Tribunal carried out by our team of employment lawyers.
 Please note that these fees are not quotes, are based on a blended hourly rate, and exclude disbursements (explained below) and more complex claims (such as discrimination).
 In all instances we will discuss the likely range of costs with you, which will depend the nature and complexity of your particular matter.

 High complexity: £20,400 – £45,300 (excluding VAT)